Lexx: Reception

 Season One holds a 43% critic rating on Rotten Tomatoes based on seven reviews.
 In a negative review, Linda Stasi of New York Daily News says she "can only imagine that the great SciFi channel must have been captured by idiot monsters from outer space and Germany".
 Staff of The Independent called it "a wacky German-Canadian sci-fi import for people who find Babylon 5 too cerebral... it's extremely gory, not a little nasty and rather fun".

 TV Guide called Lexx "a siren of distinction for its black comedy, skewed take on the human condition and open sexuality..." while calling the visual effects "stunning".
+Annalee Newitz of Wired calls Lexx "one of the most underrated science fiction TV shows of the late twentieth century", explaining that "some of the episodes are silly and bad, but the best ones are like Barbarella crossed with Kids in the Hall and multiplied by Blake's 7."

 Gavin Edwards of Spin gave praise to the visual effects, writing that "there was a time when a German-Canadian production like this would have had sets with wobbly walls and laughable special effects, but now computer costs are low enough that even when the story line flags – often – you will still be dazzled by state-of-the-art galactic vistas, exploding planets, and gargantuan phallic symbols streaking through the stars."

 In a retrospective, Chris Allcock of Den of Geek writes that Lexx's appeal comes from a combination of its antiheroes, overarching plots and themes, experimentation with new ideas, and its simplistic humor, concluding that Lexx is "not exactly high-concept sci-fi, but damned if we didn't laugh anyway.
 For better or worse, Lexx really was one of a kind – and that's why we loved it".

 Lexx has garnered a cult following, primarily through word-of-mouth over the early Internet.
 A large number of fan sites have been created including forums, chat rooms, and sharing arts and crafts with other fans.
 The series is frequently referred to by the creators and fans as "Star Trek's evil twin".
 Salter Street would host an annual "UnCon" convention where fans were invited to tour the studio and sets and meet the cast and crew.
 Each of the three conventions had over thirty, sixty, and a hundred guests each year, respectively.

 SciFiNow magazine included Lexx on their list of "Ten Overlooked Nineties Sci-Fi Shows".
-Lexx also achieved some mainstream notice with Xenia Seeberg as Xev appearing on a July 2000 cover of TV Guide.
+Xenia Seeberg as Xev appeared on a July 2000 cover of TV Guide and was ranked No. 14 on UGO's list of "Our Favorite Ladies from Other Planets".